Chevrolet Equinox: Emissions and performance

 The companies claimed that the natural gas version had tested at the EPA lab at 31 mpgus highway on natural gas and had achieved a Bin 3 emissions equivalent to the Toyota Prius.

 Electric conversion

-Amp Electric Vehicles sells an all-electric conversion of the Chevrolet Equinox.
-They have sold their first electric Equinox to Dayton Power & Light, and had a five-year, thousand-SUV order from Northern Lights Energy in Iceland.
+Amp Electric Vehicles has sold an all-electric conversion of the Chevrolet Equinox.
+It sold its first converted Equinox to Dayton Power & Light, and had a five-year, thousand-SUV order from Northern Lights Energy in Iceland.